Feyisayo/docker-wordpress/README.md

 This is the base docker-compose set up I use for WordPress sites.
+It contains images for apache-php, mysql and mailhog.

 **How To Use**